TimothyQuark/mtt-distillation/readme.md

-# Dataset Distillation by Matching Training Trajectories
+# (Forked) Dataset Distillation by Matching Training Trajectories

+## Fork modification notice

+This fork prints the model layers and the number of parameters to the terminal, which is useful for debugging.

 ### [Project Page](https://georgecazenavette.github.io/mtt-distillation/) | [Paper](https://arxiv.org/abs/2203.11932)
 <br>